Civic Life, Moral Philosophy

 This is how the free market of trust works at its best.
 No authority decrees winners or losers.
 No central power assigns legitimacy.
 Reputation emerges naturally, shaped by openness, consistency, and willingness to be known.

 Those who hide are not punished.
-They are simply passed over.
+They are simply passed over, and other choices are examined instead.

-And that outcome is neither cruel nor chaotic.
-It is the quiet consequence of voluntary association among adults who take responsibility for where they place their trust.
+And that outcome is not cruel; It is simply the voluntary association among adults who take responsibility for where they place their trust.
+This is the beauty of the free market, where competition is welcome, and may the best rise to the top, and the insincere and unprincipled, FAIL.

 A free society does not fear scrutiny.
 It depends on it.

-Trust that is never examined decays into blind sentiment.
-Loyalty that cannot be questioned hardens into dependency.
+Trust that is never examined decays into blind feelings and ill-placed trust.
+Loyalty that cannot be questioned eventually become dependency, or even cult-like obedience.
 Influence that resists transparency drifts toward manipulation, even when it begins with good intentions.

 The free market of trust restores proper order.
-It allows admiration without surrender, loyalty without blindness, and leadership without exemption.
-It reminds both public figures and private citizens that trust is not owed; it is chosen, renewed, and, when necessary, withdrawn.
+It allows admiration of public figures without mental surrender to them, loyalty without blindness, and leadership without exemption from virtue.
+It reminds both public figures and private citizens that trust is not owed; it is chosen, renewed, and, when necessary, or whenever chosen by an individual —for whatever reason— withdrawn.
+Because that is how voluntary association works.

 Scrutiny protects trust because it keeps it honest.